Here is what I picked up from Oki-sensei’s lectures ‘What is yoga?’ (1978.7.28 & 1978.9.29).

 The human natural state is as follows:

 > Natural Body for human beings: The hara power is enhanced.
-The hara power is the ability to enhance and strengthen the natural recovery power which we are inherently given.
+The hara power is the ability to enhance and strengthen the innate healing ability which we are inherently given.

 > Natural Mind-Heart for human beings: The busshō (Buddha Nature), the divine nature of human mind-heart, is enhanced.
 It is the ability to thank everything, interpret everything as joyful and divine, and make friends with everything.
 Only human beings are inherently given this ability to develop to such a state.

 > Natural Lifestyle for human beings: We cannot live alone.
 Human life is social life, where we live in each other’s cooperation, as well as tied down to each other.
 We have the ability to enhance our adaptability so that we may still feel free in a limited life.
 Co-existence and co-happiness are integral to the natural lifestyle for human beings.

 Yoga is a system of ‘philosophy and practical methods’ which concretely teaches how our body, mind-heart and lifestyle are to be, in order to live in the human natural state as described above.